confluentinc/ksql/docs/developer-guide/ksqldb-reference/drop-type.md

 Description
 -----------

-Removes a type alias from KSQL.
+Removes a type alias from ksqlDB.
 This statement doesn't fail if the type is in use in active queries or user-defined functions, because the DROP TYPE statement doesn't track whether queries are using the type.
 This means that you can drop a type any time, and old queries continue to work.
 Also, old queries